MadAnalysis/pad_configuration/README.md

 config = Configuration("PADForSFS")
 config.add_json_info("atlas_susy_2018_31", json_entry)
 ```
-This will automatically update the relevant file and analysis, but will not update the current configuration.
+This will automatically update the relevant file and analysis.

 ### Adding Bibliography information
 Same as before bibliography can be added with the entry in `entry["bibtex"]` section but it can also be added separately